North East schools put on alert after 'threatening' emails are sent warning of attack

 Parents are being asked NOT to call police as officers are in contact with schools at present to offer advice.

+“We are in contact with the schools in our area to give guidance and reassurance.

+“More than 100 schools in the North-East region have received the emails and we are working with neighbouring forces to establish the facts and investigate who is responsible."

-A spokeswoman for Durham Police said: "We have received a number of calls from schools in our region reporting that they have been sent threatening emails.
+A Northumbria Police spokesperson said: “We are aware of malicious communications that have been sent to a number of schools in our region and this is being treated as a hoax.

-"Police forces across the country are also believed to have reported similar incidents.

-"The emails inform the school that they will be targeted in an attack later today.
+“There have been a number of reports of the same email being sent to schools across the country.

+"Police take hoaxes extremely seriously.
+They divert police resources and cause disruption and alarm to the public.

+“Our officers have been liaising with affected schools in the region to offer reassurance and highly visible patrols will continue as normal throughout the day.

-"Enquiries are continuing to establish the facts and forces are working together to investigate the threat and who is responsible.
+"Enquiries are ongoing to establish the facts and forces are working together to investigate who is responsible."

+A Sunderland City Council spokesman, said: "We are aware of reports of malicious emails being sent to schools across the country.

+"So far we are only aware of emails being sent to a handful of schools in Sunderland.

 Durham County Council meanwhile tweeted: "A number of Durham schools, along with others both regionally and nationally, have today received a threatening email, which we have referred to police.